 Many experts on BDD strongly suspect that Michael Jackson suffered from this condition.
 The tragedy is that it was not recognized or treated.
 Only someone with BDD would be able to understand the depth of torment, disgust, and self-hatred he probably had for the shape of his nose and skin shade when looking in the mirror.
 Many individuals with BDD also do not possess knowledge or insight into the disorder and can believe their problem is physical rather than psychological in nature and may erroneously seek cosmetic/surgical intervention instead of mental health treatment.

-BDD has obsessive-compulsive features that are quite similar to those of OCD.
-Perhaps, the most significant similarity linking BDD and OCD is that in both conditions individuals use compulsive and avoidant behaviors to reduce their anxiety.
-This provides some short term relief, but actually exasperates the problem by causing the symptoms to increase over time.
+BDD has obsessive-compulsive features that are quite like those of OCD.
+Perhaps, the most significant similarity linking BDD, and OCD is that in both conditions’ individuals use compulsive and avoidant behaviors to reduce their anxiety.
+This provides some short-term relief, but exasperates the problem by causing the symptoms to increase over time.

 Some common examples of compulsions seen in Body Dysmorphic Disorder (BDD) include:

 - Repetitive checking of a minor or imagined flaw in mirrors

 - Avoidance of mirrors